Research in Japan and France suggests boys with autism spectrum disorder dislike yellow | The Japan Times

 “Yellow may tire autistic children.
 I want people to take this into account when they use the color on signboards and elsewhere,” Masataka said.

-The team, also including France’s University of Rennes 1, has confirmed the color preference of boys with the disorder, according to an article recently published on the Swiss journal Frontiers in Psychology.
+The team, also including France’s University of Rennes 1, has confirmed the color preference of boys with the disorder, according to an article recently published in the Swiss journal Frontiers in Psychology.

 In the study, the color preference of 29 autistic boys aged 4 to 17 were compared with that of 38 boys without the disorder in the same range of ages.
 All participants were recruited in France, which has clear diagnostic criteria for autism spectrum disorder.